nikolaushuber/mimosa/docs/simple_example.md

 Each node has a name, a step that it implements, an *interface definition*, and a *period*.
 Node names are in a different namespace than steps, therefore a node can have the same name as a step (like here for `invert`).
 The interface refers to the channels we defined before.
 For each node, the interface type must be compatible with the type of the step it implements.

+!!! note
+    Each defined channel needs to be connected once to a node input and once to a node output.
+Unconnected channels are flagged by the compiler.

 The full program therefore looks like this:

 ```text